 It’s perfectly legal and in fact, kind of the thing to do around here: getting high… South Pacific style!

-This accompanying map lists two kava bars that I liked.
+This accompanying map lists two kava bars that I liked (hopefully they are still there by the time you visit).
 The one listed as ‘local’s kava bar’ is just as it sounds – totally not geared for tourists, which is absolutely cool!
 The second one is known locally as ‘Shefa kava bar’, perfectly situated on a hill overlooking the harbor.
 It’s more ‘trendy’ and absolutely perfect for watching the sunset.
 Just get here before 8 pm when the kava usually runs out.

 A few rules of thumb when it comes to kava: the less water % in the mix – the stronger the kava, the emptier your stomach is – the quicker you’ll feel the ‘high’, you can ask for a ‘half’ or even ‘quarter’ shells and finally – the ‘high’ can best be described as a feeling where everything seems to move at a slower pace, so really nothing to fear.
 You’ll be sleeping like a baby!

 Rent a car for a full day of circling Efate (see ‘Vanuatu essential travel tips’).
 A regular 2WD will do just fine.
 Before leaving town, stop at the central market and stock up on some fruits and snacks for the road trip.
 Drive in an anti-clockwise direction, starting off with a small detour to an unofficial lookout point overlooking Port Vila Harbor.

 Once out of town, there’s nothing but endless coconut plantations and hardly anyone on the road.
 Don’t be surprised if you don’t see too many road signs.
 This is kind of the norm in Vanuatu.
 The best way to navigate is by either asking locals or counting how many rivers you’ve crossed and matching it to your roadmap (don’t forget to pick one up).